 For information on the tentacles, specimens were examined in other museums overseas.
 Architeuthis tentacles seen in museums in Denmark and Norway were photographed and measured, reconstructed and enlarged to a size appropriate for our large female.

 We also delved into the literature, going back to the 1880s, for details and reconstructions of animals stranded in places as remote as Newfoundland and New Zealand, and found that many of the drawings and models of giant squids are inaccurate.
 Most models show arms that are too thin, the funnel too far forward, eyelids the wrong shape and inaccurate anterior mantle margins and head shapes.
 We also had to take some guesses, as the eyeballs collapse and the head sags after death.

 Our first step in constructing the model was to draw scaled-down drawings of a reconstructed Architeuthis, based on measurements taken from the Soetwater female.

 This prompted questions such as:

-"Which way should the funnel point? i.e. is the squid hovering, going forward or back, fast or slow, catching prey or cruising or just hanging there?"
-We wanted to make as few assumptions as necessary, so the funnel points down as the squid is hovering and gently breathing in and out.
+‘Which way should the funnel point?
+That is, is the squid hovering, going forwards or backwards, fast or slow, catching prey or cruising or just hanging there?’
+We wanted to make as few assumptions as necessary, so the funnel points down as if the squid is hovering and gently breathing in and out.

-"How long are the arms and tentacles?"
-The arms are about the same length as the mantle, or slightly longer, which is very long compared with most other squids.
-The two longer tentacles vary between º x and 8x the mantle length, so we made ours long enough to fill the space available - 7.15 metres and at 3.86x mantle length, well within the range.
+‘How long are the arms and tentacles?’
+The arms are about the same length as the mantle, or slightly longer, which is very long compared to most other squid.
+The two longer tentacles vary up to 8 times the mantle length, so we made ours long enough to fill the space available – 7.15 metres and at 3.86 times mantle length, well within the range.
 The total length of this model is 9.3 metres.